AsuPaul19/Kitchen-Magician/application/KitchenMagician/README.md

         sudo apt-get install python3-venv
         ```

-    2. Create env and activate (If this no `env` in the folder, create one; otherwise, skip this step)
+    2. Create virtual environment `env` and activate (If this no `env` in the folder, create one; otherwise, skip this step)

         - create env